Estimated reading time: 7 minutes

 How to feed apples to crested geckos?

 Crested geckos can’t bite hard so you need to be careful that the food you give can be eaten.
 Fruits are often mashed in a puree to make them edible.
 When you feed apples to your crested gecko you’ll need to do the same.
-You can also soften the apple by cooking it, exposing the slices to air for a bit before giving them.
+You can also soften the apple by cooking it or by exposing the slices to air for a bit before giving them.
 This will soften them up.

 Another way crested geckos can eat apples is by giving (almost) rotten apples.
 In nature, crested geckos will eat rotten fruit that has fallen on the ground because it’s much softer.